mhenrixon/sidekiq-unique-jobs/README.md

 Now if you push override the queue with `Worker.set(queue: 'another').perform_async(1)` it will still be considered unique when compared to `Worker.perform_async(1)` (that was actually pushed to the queue `default`).

-### Unique Across Workers
+### unique_across_workers

 This configuration option is slightly misleading.
 It doesn't disregard the worker class on other jobs.
-Just on itself, this means that a worker that the worker class won't be used for generating the unique digest.
+Just on itself, this means  that the worker class won't be used for generating the unique digest.
 The only way this option really makes sense is when you want to have uniqueness between two different worker classes.

 ```ruby
 class WorkerOne